Cyclone Freddy: Madagascar

-Damage was less than expected due to Freddy's weaker than forecasted winds, and early preparations.
+Damage was less than expected due to Freddy's weaker-than-forecasted winds, and early preparations.
 Freddy made its first landfall near Mananjary, which was still recovering from Cyclone Batsirai a year earlier.
-In total, over 14,000 homes were affected, with 5,500 destroyed, 3,079 flooded, and at least 9,696 damaged.
-At least 24,358 people were displaced, with over 12,000 in Mananjary alone.

-Freddy also left 79 schools roofless, damaged 37 more, and destroyed six.
-The storm's effects caused more than 11,000 to flee their homes.
-The impact zone of Freddy included 13-15 municipalities.About 16 km2 of land was flooded according to UNOSAT.
-Overall, the cyclone was responsible for 17 deaths and affected 299,000 people.
+In total, over 14,000 homes were affected, with 1,206 destroyed, 3,079 flooded, and at least 9,696 damaged.
+At least 22,500 people were displaced, with over 12,000 in Mananjary alone.
+Freddy also left 79 schools roofless, and damaged or destroyed 37 and 6 respectively.
+The storm's effects caused more 11,000 to flee their homes.
+The impact zone of Freddy included 13-15 municipalities.
+About 16 km2 of land was flooded according to UNOSAT.
+Overall, the cyclone was responsible for seven deaths, and affected 226,000.

+On its second arrival, Cyclone Freddy brought severe rains to the southwestern portion of the country.
+At least 72,600 people were affected by the cyclone, including 20 people who were displaced, of whom 16,367 are in 34 temporary sites in several districts, and over 7,900 are living with relatives in the regions of Menabe and Atsimo Andrefana.
+158 of which were destroyed, 67 of which were damaged, and 55 of which had no roofs.
+Overall, 12,400 houses (6,000 of which were flooded, 900 of which were damaged, and 5,500 of which were destroyed) and 280 classrooms, some 28,000 students were prevented from attending school.
+Ten people have died and three were missing.

 Mozambique

-Exact figures for amounts killed per landfall vary by source, but in all, Freddy left 86 dead and 510,000 were affected in the country.